Else-Studio/homepage/content/zd.md

 ## Turning Challenges into a Seamless Transition

-This project wasn't simply about building a new app; it was about orchestrating a seamless transition for SpeedHome's users.
+This project wasn't simply about building a new app; it was about orchestrating a seamless transition for SPEEDHOME's users.
 In just six months, our lean team, consisting of a semi-full-time tech lead and 2-3 skilled part-time Flutter developers, delivered a complete mobile app frontend for iOS and Android.
 We integrated seamlessly with their existing backend API, powering features like:

 *   Secure Sign Up/Sign In with phone number and SMS OTP
 *   Real-time chat with SocketIO 1.0, complete with lobbies, image and video sharing, private messaging, and clickable links